 But if you take a break for a meal, at a birthday party, or because you forgot, no one will jump out of the shadows and shame you.
 So don’t shame yourself either!

 Your next choice can always be one that you feel good about, because you are not merely the sum of your past experiences.
 Remember, sugar isn’t actually evil; it’s just a food.
 Refined sugar might not be beneficial to your body, but neither is berating yourself for a mistake or shortcoming.
-Be good to yourself, no matter what, whether that means taking a break from refined sugar or deciding to participate in that it’s worth it to have a meal free from questions about ingredients.
+Be good to yourself, no matter what, whether that means taking a break from refined sugar or deciding that it’s worth it to share a slice of birthday cake or have a meal free from questions about ingredients.

 The verse I want to leave you with is one I cherish, because it reminds me that God is the One who satisfies.
 I may have surrendered my right to eat refined sugar whenever I want, but really, it isn’t about that.
 I am blessed by something even more delicious and healthy than anything I could eat or not eat.
 Instead of seeking satisfaction for my tongue, I can seek soul satisfaction in the Lord.